18th Annual ReFashion Show

 Recycling Investigations Lesson - include text dependent questions, provide graphical representations of data, prompt students with investigations, and may be used across the curriculum instruction.
 Lessons may be modified in order to be used at different grade levels.

-The goals of the Coalition’s Youth Contest are to encourage students to use their creativity and learn about recycling.
-The West Virginia Recycles campaign features the theme, “It All Comes Back to You.”
-The slogan presents multiple messages; a recycled product or material can return to consumers as another product; recycling comes back to consumers as an improved environment; and it is everyone’s responsibility to recycle.
+The contest features the theme, “It All Comes Back to You.”
+The slogan presents multiple messages: a recycled product or material can return to consumers as another product; recycling comes back to consumers as an improved environment; and it is everyone’s responsibility to recycle.